-Let’s say you want to travel to a remote tropical island, like this Raiwasa Private Resort in Fiji.
+Let’s say you want to travel to a remote tropical island.
 If there is no other way to get to your destination but by air, there are still best practices that you can try.
 Travelling as light as possible helps air carriers cut down on the amount of fuel spent per flight.
 And less fuel means less carbon emissions being issued into our environment.
 This applies to other travel choices, too.

 Some key ways to ensure you pack only things that you will use include:

 - Don’t bring anything that will be available at your destination.

 - Bring digital versions of books and papers by taking snapshots of important documents.
 Load up your eBook reader with your vacation reading material.

 Choosing the right kind of carry on will also help you travel light.